-If you’re like most, you do a lot more online research before buying anything, are wary of making mistakes, and want to have a very good idea of what is a good fit for you.
+If you’re like most buyers, you do a lot more online research before purchasing anything, are wary of making mistakes, and want to have a very good idea of what is a good fit for you.

 Those actions you took to research and find a solution or vendor before this, are called “zero moment of truth activities.”

 But why is this significant, and what does it show us about our buyers?

 If you don’t agree or understand how today’s buyer has changed, there will not be reasonable motivation to adopt a new way of communication or put it in the work it takes to be successful with They Ask, You Answer.

 2. You accept you’re not the best fit for everyone